This is the character sheet for Zoids: New Century. It's got quite a few for such a relatively short series, so enjoy!

 - Sore Loser: He hates announcing the Backdraft Groups' opponents as winners and becomes increasingly displeased with the Blitz Team's victories over the Backdraft Group.
 At first he reluctantly announces them as the winners, and once only did so because Toros threatened to shoot him, which led to the Dark Judge throwing a fit while annoncing that the Bltiz Team had won.

 Voice Actor: Koichi Nagano (Japanese), Scott McNeil (English)

 - Beleaguered Bureaucrat: His role after becoming Altail's right hand man, though in more of a military "executive officer" style than the standard civilian "desk jockey" style.

 - The Chew Toy: Nothing ever goes right for the poor guy.

 - Cool Shades: A distinguishing pair that you never see him without.

 - Pity the Kidnapper: When he captures Leena in his first appearance, he ends up having to put the Blitz Team on hold during the ransom call in order to help his men restrain her.
 He returns to the call visibly worse for wear, but handles the entire situation with admirable dignity.

-Voice Actor: Matt Smith (not that one)
+Voice Actor: Kentaro Ito (Japanese), Matt Smith (English; not that one)

 - Calling Your Attacks: An odd version, in his first appearance, he controls the Elephander entirely through voice commands, as a

 - Number Two: To Stoller.